denilsonsa/denilsonsa.github.io/_posts/2007-11-02-first-contact-with-atmega8-microcontroller-part-3.markdown

 ## Download all files used in this post

-_**Update at 2011-08-11:** All code for this project is now available at: <https://bitbucket.org/denilsonsa/atmega8-blinking-leds> (future source-code updates, if any, will be posted there)_
+_**Update on 2011-08-11:** All code for this project is now available at: <https://bitbucket.org/denilsonsa/atmega8-blinking-leds> (future source-code updates, if any, will be posted there)_

 **[Download the code from BitBucket](https://bitbucket.org/denilsonsa/atmega8-blinking-leds/downloads)**